 Importance of the Client-Therapist Alliance

-I believe that the relationship between a psychologist and client/patient is the single most important aspect of effective psychotherapy.
+I believe that the relationship between psychologist and patient is the single most important aspect of effective psychotherapy.
 Together, we co-create a safe space that allows for the understanding, insight, and action that produce change.
 We are fellow travelers, each bringing unique experience to the dynamic: I have expertise in how human beings work; you are the expert on you and your life.
 Together, we can uncover insights and design effective ways to change what you want changed.

 From a technical viewpoint, I strive to integrate, in a structured, meaningful, and empirically sound way, a wide range of clinical perspectives.
-My experience is that no single theory has all the answers; I take a "right tool for the job" approach in my work and rely heavily on your feedback in determining precisely what that need is.
+My experience is that no single theory has all the answers; I take a "right tool for the job" approach in my work and rely heavily on your feedback in determining precisely what that job is.